nllz/IRTF-HRPC/draft-association.md

 : The Network of networks, that consists of Autonomous Systems that are connected through the Internet Protocol (IP).
 : A persistent socio-technical system over which services are delivered {{Mainwaringetal}}
 : A techno-social assemblage of devices, users, sensors, networks, routers, governance, administrators, operators and protocols
+: An emergent-process-driven thing that is born from the collections of the ASes that happen to be gathered together at any given time.
+The fact that they tend to interact at any given time means it is an emergent property that happens because they use the protocols defined at IETF.

 Research questions
 ==================